 Some are based on a “nine-patch” where the underlying geometry is 3 columns and 3 rows which have units of 4″ square.
 Can you pick these out on the Braced Star, shown to the right?

 For my 12″ blocks, I can also use designs based on a “four-patch”.

 These blocks have four rows and four columns, with each small unit measuring 3″ square.
 See “Margaret’s Choice” shown to the left

 Note that I can’t easily make “five-patch” or “seven-patch” designs to finish 12″ square, as the maths doesn’t easily allow 12″ to divide into 5 or 7.

-So, I won’t be able to include this Roundabout block in my set of 12″ blocks – but if you would like to try and make it in a 15″ version, it is available as a free download from my online Shop.
+So, I won’t be able to include this Roundabout block or this more advanced Solitaire block in my set of 12″ blocks – but if you would like to try and make it in a 15″ version, they are available as a free download from my online Shop.